JamesWoolfenden/terraform-for-data/docs/lesson1.md

 }
 ```

-Now if we modify the instance in any way - in this case by adding tags
+If you modify the instance in any way - in this case by adding tags:

 ```cli
 aws ec2 create-tags --resources i-0529e7f9f72b02a53 --tags Key=Stack,Value=production
 ```

-You can check for configuration drift by using Terraform plan, this command will show the difference between your code and reality:
+You can check for configuration drift by using Terraform plan, (but not possible with the cli) this command will show the difference between your orignal coded definition and current reality:

 ```cli
 $terraform plan